-- The distribution of the wage bill: Although survey data is often not fully comparable and different reference years have to be used, we have reliable survey data for the shares of all income deciles for at least two data points in all countries (Figures 5 7).
+- The distribution of the wage bill: Although survey data is often not fully comparable and different reference years have to be used, we have reliable survey data for the shares of all income deciles for at least two data points in all countries (Figures 4 6).
 We can thus shock the entire personal income distribution11 in each of the three countries.
 Most importantly, the top 10% income shares for the U.S., Germany and China increased from, respectively, 30%, 24% and 27% to, respectively, 39%, 27% and 32%.
-Compare the parameter list in Appendix A for the changes of the entire distributions. - The aggregate wage share: Data taken from the national accounts suggest that the adjusted wage share in the U.S., Germany and China declined from, respectively, 64%, 61% and 59% to, respectively, 61%, 55% and 53%. - Distributed profits: We shock the share of profits which is distributed to households in such a way as to (partly) adjust for the different trends of wages and household disposable income observed in the data (Figures 5 7).
+Compare the parameter list in Appendix A for the changes of the entire distributions. - The aggregate wage share: Data taken from the national accounts suggest that the adjusted wage share in the U.S., Germany and China declined from, respectively, 64%, 61% and 59% to, respectively, 61%, 55% and 53%.